 The CNNIC (China Internet Network Information Center) has recently loosened restrictions on getting a .cn domain, making it more accessible to foreign parties.
 These days, almost anyone can buy a .cn name, even without a registered business in China.
 However, buying one does not necessarily mean you can immediately use it.

 If you finally decide to launch your .cn website, you'll be required to submit documentation proving your identity.
-You must go through a real-name verification process which requires you to submit any of the following, as it applies:
+You must go through a real-name verification process that requires you to submit any of the following, as it applies:

-- A valid Chinese resident identity card, temporary residence permit, business license or organization code certificate
+- A valid Chinese resident identity card, temporary residence permit, business license, or organization code certificate

-- A valid resident ID card, passport or business license for those residing in Hong Kong, Taiwan, or Macau
+- A valid resident ID card, passport, or business license for those residing in Hong Kong, Taiwan, or Macau

 - A valid passport for citizens of other countries

-While other TLDs (top-level domains) are also acceptable, with .com still a popular choice, using a .cn domain gives your website more local credibility and also protects you from stringent censorship policies and may help your chances of obtaining an ICP license.
+While other TLDs (top-level domains) are also acceptable, with .com still a popular choice, using a .cn domain gives your website more local credibility and also protects you from stringent censorship policies, and may help your chances of obtaining an ICP license.